Sign In

 The RCSJ Collegiate High School program provides secondary education students with curriculum experiences, preparation, and opportunities they need to confidently transition to their post-secondary goals.

-Bridgeton Public Schools offer strong college preparatory programs through as Gaining Early Awareness and Readiness for Undergraduate Programs (GEAR UP) and ExCEL that can lead to students participating in ECHS.
+Bridgeton Public Schools offer strong college preparatory programs like ExCEL that can lead to students participating in ECHS.
 All Bridgeton High School students will have an opportunity to participate in the College’s High School Option Program (HSOP) which will allow them to take RCSJ courses at a discounted tuition rate.
 Completed coursework can be applied to an RCSJ associate degree or seamlessly transferred to other institutions of higher education.

 Several Bridgeton Public School representatives spoke about the importance of the partnership.